Antwaan Randle El: Professional career

-Pittsburgh Steelers (2002–2005)
+Pittsburgh Steelers (first stint)

-Randle El was drafted as a wide receiver in the second round of the 2002 NFL Draft with the 62nd overall pick by the Pittsburgh Steelers.
+Randle El was selected as a wide receiver in the second round of the 2002 NFL draft with the 62nd overall pick by the Pittsburgh Steelers.
 He was the ninth wide receiver to be selected in the 2002 NFL Draft.
 He earned AFC Special Teams Player of the Week for his game against Baltimore in Week 8.
 As a rookie, he had 47 receptions for 489 receiving yards and two receiving touchdowns.
 He was named to the NFL All-Rookie Team.

 In Week 8 of the 2003 season, Randle El earned AFC Special Teams Player of the Week for his game against St. Louis.
 He had an 84-yard punt return for a touchdown in the game.
 In the 2003 season, Randle El finished with 37 receptions for 364 receiving yards and one receiving touchdown.

 The Steelers made him their top kickoff returner through the 2004 season, and their top punt returner.
 In Week 15, against the New York Giants, he threw his first professional touchdown pass on a 10-yard catch by Verron Haynes.
 He finished the 2004 season with 43 receptions for 601 receiving yards and three receiving touchdowns.

 In Week 10 of the 2005 season, against the Cleveland Browns, Randle El threw a 51-yard touchdown pass to Hines Ward.
 In the 2005 season, he finished with 35 receptions for 558 receiving yards and one receiving touchdown.
 He had a game-clinching 43-yard reverse touchdown pass to Hines Ward in the fourth quarter of Super Bowl XL, his only championship title.
-He was the third non-quarterback and the first and only wide receiver in NFL history to throw a touchdown pass in the Super Bowl.
+He was the third non-quarterback and the first wide receiver in NFL history to throw a touchdown pass in the Super Bowl.